 What happens next?

-Get in touch with us about your concerns, and we will do something about it.
-This may mean acting directly on your information and/or contacting other services to put an end to an abusive or neglectful situation.
+We may act directly on your information or contact other services to put an end to the abusive or neglectful situation.

-We will consider whether we need to carry out an assessment or an investigation.
-We may also speak to the person at risk about what has happened to them, so that they can make an informed choice about any help they might need, or any action they may wish to take.
+We will provide information and offer practical advice to the person suffering abuse, so that they can make an informed choice about any help they might need, or any action they may wish to take.
 If they are unable to make an informed choice, we will take care to support and protect them.